sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [freeCodeCamp](https://www.freecodecamp.com) - Learn to code and build projects for nonprofits.
 Build your full stack web development portfolio today.
 - [Blackbird School](https://blackbird.school) - Learn to code online with our beginner-friendly platform.
 - [Glitch](https://glitch.com/) - Great place to play around with code in an easy-to-set-up environment.
-- [Reddit.com/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/) - interesting programming challenges where you can learn from looking at other's code, even if you are not able to solve code you can look at how others solved.
+- [Reddit.com/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/) - Interesting programming challenges where you can learn from looking at other's code, even if you are not able to solve code you can look at how others solved.
-- [Programming by Doing](http://programmingbydoing.com) - very good site for those who want to start with absolute basics.
+- [Programming by Doing](http://programmingbydoing.com) - Very good site for those who want to start with absolute basics.
-- [CodeAbbey - a place where everyone can master programming](http://www.codeabbey.com) - Best place to begin with problems that start at the easiest and gradually increase difficulty with each problem.
+- [CodeAbbey - A place where everyone can master programming](http://www.codeabbey.com) - Best place to begin with problems that start at the easiest and gradually increase difficulty with each problem.
-- [Exercism.io](http://exercism.io) - download and solve practice problems in over 50 different languages, and share your solution with others.
+- [Exercism.io](http://exercism.io) - Download and solve practice problems in over 50 different languages, and share your solution with others.
 - [InterviewBit | Coding Interview Questions](https://www.interviewbit.com) - Gamifies the experience of practicing for your interview and includes lots of sample problems to solve.
 - [karan/Projects-Solutions](https://github.com/karan/Projects-Solutions) - Solutions to most of the problems in the link above.
 - [Lod - Cloud](http://lod-cloud.net) - The Linking Open Data cloud diagram.
 - [Cave of programming](https://caveofprogramming.com) - Learn to program, Upgrade your skills.
 - [Vim adventures](https://vim-adventures.com/) - Learn VIM by playing.
-- [Programming Tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) - large collection of small programs.
+- [Programming Tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) - Large collection of small programs.
 - [Pramp](https://www.pramp.com) - It's your turn to be the interviewer. when done, click on the swap roles button on the left.
 - [Paqmind](http://paqmind.com) - Guides and challenges to learn programming.
 - [gitignore](https://www.gitignore.io/) - A collection of useful .gitignore templates for your project.
 Select from 442 Operating System, IDE, and Programming Language.